NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: Stability Proofs

 where $\bar{J}$ is a diagonal matrix containing the $i$-th column of $J$ except for the $i$-th element.
 The other possibility is that at some point we also have that $(x(k),u)\not\in\mathcal{P}_j$ for some other $j$ (they also can be more than one at the time) in which case one can reduce the state space again and repeat as above.
-We have therefore shown that the system is Asymptotically Stable and the trajectory tends to a point belonging to the set $\mathcal{X}=\{(x,u)\in\mathbb{R}^{n+ m},\ Ax+Bu+b\leq0\}$.
+The third possibility is, however, that some more or even all of the activations become again unsaturated.
+Then, the system will continue to evolve its free evolution in possibly all state dimensions, contracting once again, but changing its direction with respect to the input.
+Therefore, we can only say that the system contracts according to $\|I+A\|$ as long as the activations are not saturated.
+However, we cannot guarantee that the activations remain unsaturated nor that there is a steady state.
 Note that the network trajectory depends on the initial condition, and the fact that $(x(k),u)\in\mathcal{P}_i$ at time $k$ is also dependent on $x(0)$.
-Therefore the steady-state will also depend on the initial condition\footnote{Note that the union of all regions of initial conditions converging to a steady state is however the full $\mathbb{R}^n$.
-Note also that in our application the initial condition is always set to zero as done in the common RNN setting, however, this is not necessary for stability or any other properties.}, namely, $\bar{x}$ and the network is Locally Asymptotically stable with respect to the specific $\bar{x}$.
-Now, the set of $x(0)$ mapping into $\bar{x}$ given ${u}$ for which the system is either stable or autonomous is the full set of reals.
-Therefore the network is stable everywhere.
-Finally, since the network dynamics are continuous and piece-wise affine over a partition of adjacent polyhedra, the function determining the steady states is also continuous and piece-wise affine.
+At the same time, the contraction in $\|I+A\|$ and of all sub-matrices is sufficient to show convergence in the same norm space, for a zero input and for each pair of trajectories, as well as the bound discussed for the unshared weight case in Theorem \ref{th:BIBO2}:

-\item To prove Input-Output practical Stability, note that each combination of different vector fields that make up $f(x,u)$ provides a vector field that is Input-Output Stable.
-Moreover, $f$ is continuous and so is the map between $(x(0),u)$ and the steady state $\bar{x}$.
-We can therefore fix the steady state and take the worst case IOpS gain for each value of the vector field to provide suitable upper bounds for the IOpS definition to be satisfied\footnote{This follows from the fact that there is a region of the state-input space where the system becomes autonomous, namely, the (constant) input cannot affect the output any longer.} as in proof of Theorem \ref{th:BIBO2}, part 4.
+\item To prove Input-Output incremental practical Stability, note that each combination of different vector fields that make up $f(x,u)$ provides a vector field that is Input-Output Stable.
+Moreover, $f$ is uniformly continuous.
+We can therefore take the worst case IOpS gain for each value of the vector field to provide suitable upper bounds for the $\delta$-IOpS definition to be satisfied as in proof of Theorem \ref{th:BIBO2}, part 2.

 \end{enumerate} \end{proof}

 Note that the gain $\gamma(\cdot)$ can be used, for instance, as a regularizer to reduce the effect of input perturbations on the output of the network.